Blackfoot mythology

-Myth of creation
+Philosophy of creation

 There are several creation stories found within Blackfoot culture; one of those is the creation Story involving Apistotoke.
 Apistotoke is the Creator (God).
 Also known as Ihtsipatapiyohpa, Iihtsipaitapiiyo'pa, or simply The Great Spirit.
 Although referred to and described as male, Apistotoke has no physical body, and is thus featureless as he is the divine creator.

 Apistotoke created the first Sspommitapiiksi (Sky Beings): Naato'si (the Sun) to be light and warmth to all creation; Natosi's wife Ko'komiki'somm (the Moon); and their children (the stars), including Aapisowaahs (the hero Morning Star), to light the night sky for all creation.
 Apistotoke then created Ksahkomitapi (the Earth) to be mother to all creation.

 Apistotoke then created Na'pi, the first man and demigod who shaped the world and created the rest of mankind.
 Na'pi (Old Man) was assisted by his wife Kipitaakii (Old Lady).
 Na'pi is said to have designed the earth using the mud collected by Turtle during a flood.
 Some notable accounts replace the turtle with a muskrat.
 He not only created men and women, but the animals and plants as well.
 Na'pi taught the Blackfoot people what plants to eat and animals to hunt, including their main food source, the buffalo.